Hackingzone/airgeddon/CONTRIBUTING.md

 ## WPS PIN Database Collaborators

-1. Add PINs ordered by the key in the associative array.
+1. Add PINs ordered by the key in the associative array located in the `known_pins.db` file.
 (Keys are the first 6 BSSID digits).
-2. Update the `known_pins.db` file including the date under shebang.
+2. Update the `pindb_checksum.txt` file with the calculated checksum of the database file using `md5sum` tool.
-3. Update the `pindb_checksum.txt` file with the calculated checksum of the database file using `md5sum` tool.
+3. Update the date under shebang.

-*PINs should be from devices that generate generic ones*
+*PINs should be from devices that generate generic ones.*

 ## Beta Testers

 1. Download the master version or the beta testing version from the development branch called [Dev].
 Temporary branches may be existing for specific features that can be tested too.
-2. Report any issues or bugs by mail [v1s1t0r.1s.h3r3@gmail.com] or submit issues requests [Here].
+2. Report any issues or bugs by mail [v1s1t0r.1s.h3r3@gmail.com] or submit issue requests [Here].

 ---